Robert Sherrod: Journalism career

-After Sherrod's college graduation, he worked for newspapers in the South until 1935, when he joined Time, Inc. In 1940, William Saroyan lists him among "contributing editors" at Time in the play, Love's Old Sweet Song.
+After Sherrod's college graduation, he worked for newspapers in the South until 1935, when he joined Time, Inc. In 1940, William Saroyan listed him among "contributing editors" at Time in the play, Love's Old Sweet Song.

 During World War II, Sherrod covered the Pacific War for TIME and LIFE magazines – accompanying the Marines into battle at Attu (with the U.S. Army), Tarawa, Saipan, Iwo Jima, and Okinawa.
 After witnessing the carnage at Tarawa, Sherrod was instrumental in advising President Roosevelt to air the controversial documentary With the Marines at Tarawa.
 Sherrod was one of only a few who were at Tarawa that the President knew personally and could trust to advise him on this matter from the point of view of the Marines on the ground.

 In 1943, the Tarawa atoll of the Gilbert Islands was occupied by the Japanese.
 Sherrod accompanied the U.S. Marines from their landing on the shores until the battle was over.
 His book on the battle, Tarawa: The Story of a Battle, was published 1944, at which time he was an associate editor of TIME.

 Sherrod was also with the Marines during the invasion of Iwo Jima.
 He wrote, "at the end of a fortnight's bloody fighting there is no longer any doubt that Iwo is the most difficult amphibious operation in U.S. history."